-Data-execution prevention (DEP) goes by different names depending on the processor manufacturer-on the Intel platform, it's called eXecute Disable (XD); and AMD refers to it as No eXecute (NX).
+Data-execution prevention (DEP) goes by different names depending on the processor manufacturer-Intel calls it eXecute Disable (XD), and AMD refers to it as No eXecute (NX).
 DEP helps protect your system against malware and improperly written programs by monitoring memory reads and writes to ensure that memory pages marked as Data aren't executed.
 Because you'll be running multiple VMs on a single system, ensuring stability of the hosting system is crucial.